VanOvermeire/dynamodb-helper/README.md

 ### TODO

-- support boolean lists and different types of hashmaps (elegant way to do this?)
+- batch update - or make the batch put work for both new and existing
 - optional values
+- better tracing of errors
 - handle pagination (for query and batch)
-- better tracing of errors
-- batch update - or make the batch put work for both new and existing
 - own error handling
     - less use of expect, more Result
     - and also tryfrom instead of from
+- support boolean lists and different types of hashmaps (elegant way to do this?)
-- fix TODO's in code
+- TODO's in code

 ### Improvements

 - allow provisioned billing in table creation
 - allow decision on pub visibility of methods (default pub)
-- allow to disable generation of methods
 - current setup will set up a DynamoDB client for every helper struct, which is less efficient